Remote MCP Server Authless Rickroll

 Remote MCP Server on Cloudflare

-An MCP server designed to run on Cloudflare Workers, featuring OAuth login support and Cloudflare KV integration for data storage.
+Deploy a remote MCP server on Cloudflare Workers with OAuth login support, using Cloudflare KV for data storage.